Ronnie Ghent

-Early years
+Early life

-Ghent attended Lakeland Senior High School in Lakeland, Florida and was a letterman in football, basketball, and track.
+Ghent attended Lakeland Senior High School in Lakeland, Florida, and was a letterman in football, basketball, and track.
 In football, he was a three-year letterman and as a senior, he was named as a first-team All-Polk County selection by the Tampa Tribune.
 Ghent graduated in 1999.

 Coaching career

 On November 24, 2015, it was announced that Ghent would return to his hometown of Lakeland to serve as the inaugural head coach for the Central Florida Jaguars of American Indoor Football.